Wednesday, December 26, 2007

 Now I've got a pretty good wood pile to get me through the winter.

-I am hoping that the roof will be the final big project on my house until Gary gets back.
-With the luck I've had recently I've invested in new smoke alarms and carbon monoxide detectors just in case with fire extinguishers to follow shortly.
-I've got MRE's for food storage, but no water yet.
-I intended to get some water for storage after my water main broke, but have been too preoccupied with other things to follow through with that.
-I plan on getting everything in order as quickly as possible though because I keep wondering what will happen next.
 The problem with the roof was that the previous owners of the home had the water leak from the swamp cooler, run down the roof, and drip onto the deck.
 You can see the damage in one of the pictures above of the tree being cut down.
 It ruined the shingles and damaged the plywood underneath.
 We had the house inspected before we bought it and were aware of the problem, but decided to have the people we bought it from come down in price and then we were going to fix it ourselves.
 It turned into a bigger project that we anticipated.
 We ended up having to strip off all the shingles on the back side of the house, remove all the rotted plywood (which ended up being about half of the back side of the roof), replace it with new plywood, and then put on new shingles.